Narcissism in the workplace: Workplace bullying

+Workplace cyber-bullying

+Cyber-bullying involves the use of technology such as mobile phones and/or computers.
+This might involve a party making abusive phone calls, harassment through texts and email, and more.
+With the rise of work-from-home positions, a narcissist can work through the technology, affecting fellow employees' mental health, creating a hostile work environment, and increasing employees' turnover intention.
+Employees' mental health is often affected when cyber-bullying is involved, which could lead to anxiety, stress, and mental exhaustion.

-Organizational Design Preferences
+Organizational design preferences

-Narcissists like hierarchical organizations because they think they will rise to high ranks and reap status and power.
-They take special interest in acquiring leadership positions and may be better at procuring them.
-Narcissists are less interested in hierarchies where there is little opportunity for upward mobility.
+Narcissists take special interest in acquiring leadership positions and may be better at procuring them.
+Besides, narcissists are less interested in hierarchies where there is little opportunity for upward mobility.
 The prototypical narcissist is more concerned with getting praised and how they are perceived than doing what benefits all of the "stakeholders".
 Some narcissistic attributes may confer benefits, but the negative and positive outcomes of narcissistic leadership are not yet fully understood.
 In terms of the internal functioning of organizations, narcissists can be especially damaging, or ill-fit, to jobs that require judicious self assessment, heavily rely on teams, and/or use 360 degree feedback.

 Corporate narcissism

 According to Alan Downs, corporate narcissism occurs when a narcissist becomes the chief executive officer (CEO) (or another leadership role) within the senior management team and gathers an adequate mix of codependents around him or her to support the narcissistic behavior.
 Narcissists profess company loyalty but are only really committed to their own agendas; thus, organizational decisions are founded on the narcissist's own interests rather than the interests of the organization as a whole, the various stakeholders, or the society in which the organization operates.
 As a result, a certain kind of charismatic leader can run a financially successful company on thoroughly unhealthy principles (at least for a time).
+Narcissists believe that they are more intelligent than the average person, and this confidence could be attributed to how they end up in leadership positions, but once they are in this position, they are known to try to make others look bad to make sure they stay on top.
+They desire leadership roles mainly due to their want to achieve a high social status.

-Neville Symington has suggested that one of the ways of differentiating a good-enough organisation from one that is pathological is through its ability to exclude narcissistic characters from key posts.
+Neville Symington has suggested that one of the ways of differentiating a good-enough organization from one that is pathological is through its ability to exclude narcissistic characters from key posts.